steveklabnik/jj/docs/git-compatibility.md

 commands to work with them, you won't notice those paths.
 If, on the other hand, you use e.g. `git switch` to check one of them out, you will see those directories in your working copy.
-If you then run e.g. `jj status`, the resulting snapshot will contain those directories, making it look like they replaced all the other paths in your repo.
+If you then run e.g. `jj status`, the resulting snapshot will contain the contents of the first side of the conflict as well as the `.jjconflict-*/` directories, making it look like they were added to your working copy.
 You will probably want to run `jj abandon` to get back to the state with the unresolved conflicts.

 Change IDs are stored in git commit headers as reverse hex encodings.
 This is